transitiverobotics/transitive/README.md

   </a>
 </p>

-# Transitive: An Open-source Framework for Full-stack Robotics
+# Transitive: A Full-stack Framework for Robotics

 by [Transitive Robotics](https://transitiverobotics.com)

+Designed with ROS in mind, but also works without.

 ### Key Features